Tupshin Peak

 Tupshin Peak is an 8347 ft mountain summit located in the Glacier Peak Wilderness of the North Cascades in Washington state.
 The mountain is situated in Chelan County, on land managed by Wenatchee National Forest.
 The nearest higher neighbor is Devore Peak, 1.55 mi to the south-southwest, and Bonanza Peak lies 6.71 mi to the southwest.
 Precipitation runoff from the peak drains to nearby Lake Chelan via tributaries of the Stehekin River.
-The mountain's name comes from Chinook jargon and means "needle".
+The mountain's name comes from Chinook Jargon and means "needle".

 Climate

 Weather fronts originating in the Pacific Ocean travel northeast toward the Cascade Mountains.
 As fronts approach the North Cascades, they are forced upward by the peaks of the Cascade Range (orographic lift), causing them to drop their moisture in the form of rain or snowfall onto the Cascades.
-As a result, the North Cascades experiences high precipitation, especially during the winter months in the form of snowfall.
+As a result, the North Cascades experience high precipitation, especially during the winter months in the form of snowfall.
 During winter months, weather is usually cloudy, but, due to high pressure systems over the Pacific Ocean that intensify during summer months, there is often little or no cloud cover during the summer.